woossi0/suite/docs/usermanual/source/dataadmin/importer/guireference.rst

 .. figure:: img/sources_postgis.png

-   *PostGIS data source connection*
+   PostGIS data source connection

 Configure the data source: Oracle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The parameter fields for the Oracle import are identical to that of PostGIS.
 The fields aren't populated with default credentials with the exception of the port, which is set to **1521** by default.

 .. note:: This option is only enabled if the Oracle proprietary driver is installed in the GeoServer instance.
-This driver (typically named :file:`ojdbc*.jar`) is not available from OpenGeo, and must be obtained through the Oracle instance or by contacting Oracle.
+This driver (typically named :file:`ojdbc*.jar`) is not available from Boundless, and must be obtained through the Oracle instance or by contacting Oracle.

-.. todo:: See the specific install instructions for Oracle when SUITE-1141 is complete.

 .. figure:: img/sources_oracle.png

-   *Oracle data source connection*
+   Oracle data source connection

 Configure the data source: SQL Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~